 TOP‑7 VPN browser extensions (2026 shortlist)

-Note: Availability and reliability vary by country, ISP filtering, and browser store policies; always verify the official extension listing and the provider’s Privacy Policy before installing.
+Note: Availability and reliability vary by country, ISP filtering, and browser store policies; always verify the official extension listing and the provider’s Privacy Policy before installing.1) ExpressVPN (browser extension)

 - Best for: Users who want a premium provider and strong security positioning.